kcskw/PayaGateway/README.md

-# Legacy
+# Paya Gateway
-Legacy Products from Paya and Sage Payment Solutions (SPS) for Existing Integrations.
+Products from Paya and Sage Payment Solutions (SPS) for Existing Integrations.
+These products use the sageexchange.com and sagepayments.com domains.